 Having a blog page and publishing regular content , will solve this problem and set you up for organic traffic from searches.
 The more blog posts you publish, the more pages your website has.

 #35.
 It keeps readers longer on your website

-Depending on what you link to, your readers will have the opportunity to learn more about your brand, read more useful content that position you as an expert on their minds, learn about your products and services, go to a landing page where they can sign up to your email list, etc.
+Depending on how you build your links, your readers will have the opportunity to learn more about your brand, read more useful content that position you as an expert in their minds, discover your products and services, go to a landing page where they can sign up to your email list, etc.

-This is an easy strategy to make the most out of every blog visit, increase the time blog visitors spend on your website and effectively move your readers ahead on their client journey.
+This is an easy strategy to make the most out of every blog visit, increase the time blog visitors spend on your website and effectively push your readers forward on their client journey.

 #36.
 It creates more promo opportunities for your offers

 - They are looking to educate themselves on a topic (for example they might search something like “how to tie a bow” or “keto weight loss”)